 DISCUSSION

-Our results match with the expectation that amphi-boreal species Macoma balthica will show higher densities in the Barents Sea as compared to more temperate-zone Cerastoderma edule.
-Cockle supposed to be the most sensitive to low air temperatures bivalve on European shores - severe winters were shown to cause mass mortalities among adult Cerastoderma edule in the Wadden sea (Strasser et al., 2001).
-What effects of severe winters are more critical for cockle survival is still unclear, but probably the sudden rise of air temperature in subsequent spring may be even more crucial than winter freezing of upper bottom during low tides (Strasser et al., 2001).
+Our results generally match with the expectation that amphi-boreal species Macoma balthica will show higher densities in the Barents Sea in comparison to the more temperate-zone Cerastoderma edule.
+Cockle is supposed to be among the most sensitive to low air temperatures bivalve on European shores - severe winters were shown to cause mass mortalities among adult Cerastoderma edule in the Wadden sea (Strasser et al., 2001).
+Which exactly effects of severe winters are more critical for cockle survival is still unclear, but probably the sudden rise of the air temperature in subsequent spring may be even more crucial than winter freezing of upper bottom level during low tides (Strasser et al., 2001).

 Conversely, long-term monitoring data from the Wadden sea provided evidences that high winter temperatures negatively affects Macoma population dynamics in numerous ways and that southern distribution range limit of Macoma has shifted several hundreds of kilometers north during last decades (Beukema et al., 2009).
-Community-level analyses revealed that mild warm winters in the Wadden sea give advantage to recruitment in decapods Crangon crangon and Carcinus maenas, which in turn feed on postlarvae of bivalves Macoma balthica, Cerastoderma edule, Mya arenaria and Mytilus edulis (Beukema, Dekker, 2014).
-Barents Sea is lacking Carcinus maenas, its north distribution belongs to North Norway.
-Crangon crangon also cannot be regarded as important predators on the Barents Sea intertidal because it does not seem to form permanent populations in the Murman coast (Kuznetsov, 1960).
+Community-level analyses revealed that mild warm winters in the Wadden sea give advantage to recruitment in decapods Crangon crangon and Carcinus maenas, which in turn essentially feed on postlarvae of bivalves Macoma balthica, Cerastoderma edule, Mya arenaria and Mytilus edulis (Beukema, Dekker, 2014).
+Barents Sea is lacking Carcinus maenas, its north distribution edge belongs to North Norway.
+Crangon crangon also cannot be regarded as important predator on the Barents Sea intertidal because it does not seem to form permanent populations in the Murman coast (Kuznetsov, 1960).

 Populations of Macoma balthica in the SW Barents Sea (Murman coast) are certainly not marginal within the species' European part of the range – Macoma also occur in the Kara sea on the North-East and quite typical for the White Sea intertidal communities, where it reaches high densities (Semenova, 1974; Denisenko et al., 2003; Strelkov et al., 2007; Gerasimova, Maximovich, 2013).
-According to our data, mean Macoma abundance was significatly lower in East Murman sites as compared to West Murman and Kola Bay sites.
-West Murman and in Kola Bay clam densities are comparable with density in the White Sea, in the Baltic Sea and in the nearest waters – the northern part of the Norwegian Sea (Segerstrale, 1969; Semenova, 1974; Aschan, 1988; Bonsdorf et al., 1995; Bostrom, Bonsdorf, 2000; Oug, 2001; Nazarova, Poloskin, 2005; Khaitov et al., 2007; Gusev, 2010; Varfolomeeva, Naumov, 2013; Rousi et al., 2013; Gusev et al., 2012; Gerasimova & Maximovich, 2013).
-At the East Murman Macoma abundance is lower than in other regions.
-We found similar abundance in the south part of the Norwegian sea and in the Wadden Sea (Sneli, 1968; Beukema, 1976; Jensen et al, 1985; Jensen, Jensen, 1985; Zwarts, Wannik, 1993; Reise et al., 1994).
+According to our data, mean Macoma abundance was significantly lower in East Murman sites in comparison to West Murman and Kola Bay sites.
+At West Murman and in Kola Bay clam densities are comparable with their densities in the White Sea, in the Baltic Sea and in the nearest waters – the northern part of the Norwegian Sea, for example (Segerstrale, 1969; Semenova, 1974; Aschan, 1988; Bonsdorf et al., 1995; Bostrom, Bonsdorf, 2000; Oug, 2001; Nazarova, Poloskin, 2005; Khaitov et al., 2007; Gusev, 2010; Varfolomeeva, Naumov, 2013; Rousi et al., 2013; Gusev et al., 2012; Gerasimova & Maximovich, 2013).
+At the East Murman Macoma abundance is lower than in the other regions.
+Similar abundances in the south part of the Norwegian sea and in the Wadden Sea was observed (Sneli, 1968; Beukema, 1976; Jensen et al, 1985; Jensen, Jensen, 1985; Zwarts, Wannik, 1993; Reise et al., 1994see supplementary for references).

-This difference could be interpreted by difference in general environmental conditions between West and East Murman.
-West Murman is an area of numerous fjord-like bays, among which Kola Bay is the longest (57 km), Pechenga and Ura are more typical, 16 and 19 km long respectively.
-East Murman coast is comparatively straight.
+This difference could be explained by the difference in general environmental conditions between West and East Murman.
+West Murman is an area of numerous fjord-like bays, among which Kola Bay is the longest (57 km) and Pechenga and Ura are more typical - 16 and 19 km long respectively.
+East Murman coast contrary is comparatively straight.
 Also, western current, a branch of Gulf Stream, dominates the nearshore hydrodynamics in East Murman, while longer bays of West Murman are more isolated and thus provide more stable conditions (Denisov & Dzhenyuk, 1995).